Blue-chenna/HR_Absenteeism_Anaysis/README.md

 - **Performance Metrics**: A multi-row card displaying key data such as total absent days, average absent hours, average hit targets, total workload averages, and average service time.
 - **Absenteeism and Workload Relationship**: A scatter plot showing the relationship between total absent days per employee and their average workload per day, illustrating trends that indicate employees with higher workloads may have higher absenteeism.
 - **Absence Reasons Analysis**: Visualized the most common reasons for absenteeism and their frequency.

+# DASHBOARD PREVIEW
+#

+## Conclusion
+This project highlights my ability to clean, transform, and analyze HR data using Power BI, showcasing practical skills in data visualization and deriving actionable insights to inform company strategies.